Discovering the Bargello Museum in Florence - Our Recent Visit

 We were particularly enchanted by the coats of arms of the podestĂ , positioned along the palace walls.
 Our most cherished piece is the bronze sculpture known as "Il Pescatore" (the little fisherman) by Vincenzo Germito, which stands in solitary splendor.

-The Michelangelo Room - it's on the ground floor, right by the staircase.
+The Michelangelo Room of the Bargello is on the ground floor, right by the staircase.
 Pretty convenient to find, actually.

 There are three pieces by Michelangelo in there.
 First, you'll see Bacchus, this tipsy god statue that was Michelangelo's first attempt at a free-standing sculpture.
 There's also a bust of Brutus, which is interesting because it's the only bust he ever made.
 The third piece is a nice relief showing Mary and her child.